paidamoyo/adversarial_time_to_event/README.md

  python train_draft.py
  ```

-* The hyper-parameters settings can be found at **flags_parameters.py**
+* The hyper-parameters settings can be found at [**flags_parameters.py**](./flags_parameters.py)

 ## Metrics and Visualizations

-Once the networks are trained and the results are saved we extract the following key results:
+Once the networks are trained and the results are saved, we extract the following key results:

 * Training and evaluation metrics are logged in **model.log**
 * Epoch based cost function plots can be found in the **plots** directory